moodmosaic/Fare/README.md

 Design changes
 --------------

-NAutomaton also includes a .NET port of [Xeger] (http://code.google.com/p/xeger/), a library for generating random text from regular expressions.
+* Include a .NET port of [Xeger] (http://code.google.com/p/xeger/), a library for generating random text from regular expressions.
+* When possible, foreach loops were converted to LINQ-expressions.

 NAutomaton in use
 -----------------